 The first important decision in the project was how to divide the work.
 Fortunately, there was a natural way to do this — playing to our strengths.

 The sort of readers who enjoy war stories are interested in the details of military equipment and tactics.
-As a writer on modern military history, this was something Russell had the skills and knowledge to get right.
-Russell is also a more experienced marketer and self-publisher, so better placed to deal with that side of producing a book.
+As a writer on modern military history, this was something Robin had the skills and knowledge to get right.
+Robin is also a more experienced marketer and self-publisher, so better placed to deal with that side of producing a book.

 Andrew, on the other hand, has over a decade of experience writing fiction, from steampunk short stories to ghostwriting novels.
 The bulk of the work on bringing the story to life went to him.